aabbtree77/twinpeekz/README.md

 gc 46 @353.542s 0%: 0.045+15+0.006 ms clock, 0.36+0.25/0.58/0.27+0.051 ms cpu, 4->4->0 MB, 5 MB goal, 8 P
 ```

-**The default GC setup does not consume more than 1ms. and it gets invoked every 8s. or so.
+*The default GC setup does not consume more than 1ms. and it gets invoked every 8s. or so.
 However, a spike wasting whole 24ms. may occur once a minute or so.
 Dropping a frame or two per minute does not break any smooth 3D experience.
-Considering that the Go code barely adds 1ms. to the overall OpenGL time per frame, Go's runtime is perfectly adequate for real time 3D applications with the scenes of Sponza's complexity.**
+Considering that the Go code barely adds 1ms. to the overall OpenGL time per frame, Go's runtime is perfectly adequate for real time 3D applications with the scenes of Sponza's complexity.*

+### Lambda Functions

+Golang is great with such nonintrusive nonabused abstractions.
+In main.go, there was no need to use unsafe pointers to pass user
+data with GLFW callbacks.
+I would just pass a struct/object method using an object as an implicit first argument (as if in UFCS).

+### Pointers

 Pointers bring [troubles](https://github.com/g3n/engine/issues/163), and we get them without the ability to control stack vs heap
 allocations.
-They also overlap with some other purposes: A mutable function argument qualifier, or a test if the structure field exists after loading
+They also overlap with some other purposes: Passing around mutable arguments, and a pointer nil-value check if the structure field exists after loading a struct from *.json.
-a struct from *.json, by checking for the nil value if the structure element has been defined as a pointer.
 Pointers are also in the type specifiers, Go slice semantics, they also decay.
 Bugs appear in shallow vs deep copying, [interfaces and nil](http://www.jerf.org/iri/post/2957).

-The tools are OK.
-I could use go-vim, and mostly just :GoDef and ctrl+O to get back, sometimes :GoRename.
-The GLTF code was written just by exploring Quim Muntal's GLTF library with :GoDef.
-No luxury with "import pdb; pdb.set_trace()" as with Python's REPL.
-Perhaps [gdbgui](https://www.gdbgui.com/) or [gdlv](https://github.com/aarzilli/gdlv/issues/20) could be useful.
-I relied on go-vim and :GoDef with printf, and RenderDoc. gofmt is great.

-The code here was written prior to Go version 1.18.
-The math parts could now use [generic types](https://planetscale.com/blog/generics-can-make-your-go-code-slower) in a few places, though this is hardly worth it.
+I did not suffer from a notorious json deserialization and nil dereferencing, but the problem is there, and the pointer codes do not inspire confidence.
+They simply make you think more than you have to in a GC-language, without any advantage to the language user.

+### Tools and Golang Space-Time

+Golang provides a solid "space-time": The types and constructs are flat enough to reach anything with printf.
+I relied on go-vim and its :GoDef with ctrl+O to get back.
+These two commands helped to navigate 3rd party codes so much that I could apply Quim Muntal's GLTF library with its virtually nonexisting docs only by reading [Issue #26](https://github.com/qmuntal/gltf/issues/26).

+We have no luxury with "import pdb; pdb.set_trace()" and Python's REPL, but that is not a problem.
+Perhaps [gdbgui](https://www.gdbgui.com/) or [gdlv](https://github.com/aarzilli/gdlv/issues/20) could be useful, but I did not need them at all.

+### The Bad and the Ugly

+Unfortunately, Go v1.18 introduced [generic types](https://planetscale.com/blog/generics-can-make-your-go-code-slower) and Go v1.23 - [iterators](https://www.gingerbill.org/article/2024/06/17/go-iterator-design/), without fixing [the trillion dollar mistake](https://github.com/tcard/sgo).
+Golang is now just like C#, TypeScript, Kotlin, Swift, or Dart, but without their null safety and GUI frameworks, and with pointers and locks instead of higher level language features.

+For a casual user outside of corporate Erlang/JVM/.Net distributed middleware spaces, there is very little reason to ever touch Golang.
+That domain will also seldom have any junior roles.

+I would not rule out Golang entirely though.
+Its runtime may serve as a lightweight JVM for the next generation programming languages ([Starlark-Go](https://github.com/google/starlark-go), see also this ["branch"](https://github.com/aabbtree77/determinism), [Borgo?](https://github.com/borgo-lang/borgo), more will emerge eventually).
+However, this domain and many others are now frequently covered by Rust.
+Borgo is actually written in Rust, and so are [Inko](https://github.com/inko-lang/inko), [Roc](https://github.com/roc-lang/roc), and [Gleam](https://github.com/gleam-lang/gleam), if you are into new languages with null-safety and sum types in a spherical vacuum.

+Golang still leads [libp2p](https://libp2p.io/implementations/), see also [my own uses](https://github.com/mudler/edgevpn/issues/25).
+Also, it is less schizoidal between the OO/FP than say TypeScript or C#/F#.
+F# feels like the best programming languages ever created, if you read the blog [F# for Fun and Profit](https://fsharpforfunandprofit.com/), or experience [the ability to toggle types](https://github.com/ionide/ionide-vscode-fsharp/issues/2056) for the first time.
+Its 3rd party codes are harder to follow though, provided you find any.
+Idiomatic FP is also harder to write.
+A lot of it is quite pointless and overly academic.
+Golang does not suffer from that.

+Kotlin and Dart could easily be a new better Go now, but there are also counter arguments to that.
+Kotlin's tooling revolves around IntelliJ IDEA by JetBrains which is a paid IDE, not even VS Code, which is annoying.
+Dart's focus on Flutter and cross platform GUIs is also hard to take seriously after Airbnb's story with React Native and Kotlin's growth on Android.
+Dart also barely exists outside Flutter.

+Endless pros and cons with no clear winner for a [1x engineer](https://www.reddit.com/r/webdev/comments/jw00eb/what_is_a_1x_engineer/).
+I think Golang and Rust are very niche languages which should not occupy so many minds and discussion forums.
+This code is also a misuse of Golang.
+It might be better to rewrite this code in C# w/wo Unity.
+F#?!

 ## OpenGL Experience Report